 Education

-While we do not give formal education classes, we work closely with Davita who provides the Kidney Smart Program free of charge.
+• Workshops and Webinars: We work closely with Davita who provides the Kidney Smart Program free of charge.
 Through the Kidney Smart Program, patients can receive education about Chronic Kidney Disease as well as Dialysis.

 Diet